filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow5](workflow5.png)

-With the `build.yml` file selected, paste the following workflow content into the editor windnow on the right side:
+With the `build.yml` file selected, paste the following workflow content into the editor window on the right side:

 ```yml
 {% raw %}